Skip to content

 systemctl restart rustfs

-1. Mount the certificate path through the -v parameter, and specify the RUSTFS_TLS_PATH environment variable through the -e parameter.
+1. Mount the certificate path via -v and specify RUSTFS_TLS_PATH via -e.

 bash